 Information and Communications Technology is taught in classes at Key Stage 3 (Years 7-9, age 11-13 years).
-The subject is an option subject at Key Stage 4 for GCSE (age 14-16 years) and at AS/A Level.
+The subject is an option subject at Key Stage 4 for GCSE Computer Studies and BTEC L2 Nationals (age 14-16 years) and at A Level Computer Science.
 We follow the AQA Exam Board Curriculum at all Key Stages.

 Class sizes throughout the years are small which gives teachers and the opportunity to work closely with pupils, thereby maximising the pupil’s potential.
 At Key Stage 3, class sizes average about eighteen.
 At KS4 and in the AS/A Level option groups they are typically twelve and six respectively.

 At Key Stage 3 pupils are taught how to effectively use applications packages such as Word Processing, Spreadsheets, Databases, Emails, Website development and programming through Python, Scratch and GameMaker.
 At the end of Key Stage 3 pupils sit an external ‘Functional Skills’ exam with AQA at Levels 1 and 2.
 This gives the pupils a valuable ICT qualification even if they choose not to take the subject at GCSE or A Level.